We are fortunate to have very supportive governors, with a broad range of experience. They significantly contribute to Selborne's success.

 Mala McFarlane - Parent Governor

-I am delighted to be elected as a Parent Governor in May 2016, and am looking forward to my role on the Governing Body.
+I am delighted to be elected as a Parent Governor in May 2016.
+I am Co-Vice Chair of Governors and I am looking forward to my role on the Governing Body.

 I bring with me skills, experience and knowledge having worked as a Children and Families Social Worker for over 20 years, and my social work career spans the areas of Safeguarding, Early Years Intervention and Fostering and Adoption.
 I have recently worked with families who have had a relative/relatives in Prison and I currently do sessional work for an organisation that supports families affected by domestic violence.